Fabriquartz/ember-railio-grid/README.md

 #### Actions

-Inside the grid it is possible to select specific rows (by holding CTRL or CMD while clicking).
+Inside the grid it is possible to select specific rows.
 After selecting, you can use some passed actions for the selected items.
 The actions need to be a list like:

 ```js
 actionList: [